-The Miss America pageant has always been synonymous with Atlantic City, New Jersey (even when they tried to move the pageant to Las Vegas – and ended up bringing it back to AC).
-The gowns, the crown, the pomp and pageantry of it all touches the heart of little girls all across America each September, and many an older woman, too 😉
+The Miss America pageant has always been synonymous with Atlantic City, New Jersey.
+Even when they tried to move the pageant to Las Vegas – and then ended up bringing it back to AC.
+The gowns, the crown, the pomp and pageantry of it all touches the heart of little girls all across America each September, and many an older woman, too!

 The one and only place to see Miss America photos and memorabilia over the years is at the Sheraton Atlantic City.
 The Miss America Organization does not have an official museum, so this unofficial collection housed for free in the public areas of the Sheraton is the best place to revel in the crowning glory of Miss America’s past and present.

-In all honesty, the Miss America history is the ONLY reason to visit Atlantic City.
+Personally, the Miss America history is the ONLY reason I would go back to visit Atlantic City.
 During a recent stay in the city, I was shocked at how bad the tourism industry was, and the shocking state of affairs in the casino hotels (4 of the city’s 12 have already closed).
-Yet this is a proud city, one that’s trying to figure out how to get back on its feet with no gambling revenue coming in, so I think Miss America is where it’s at!
+I hope the Miss America connection can help with tourism!

 First of all, everyone is welcome to browse the contest artifacts in the Sheraton Atlantic City.
 You don’t have to be a guest at the hotel.
 It’s a decent walk from the outlet stores, so you don’t have to drive out of your way to explore the history.

-Downstairs, even the Starbucks has a Miss America theme, with old murals of women in dowdy bathing suits gracing the walls.
+Downstairs, even the Starbucks has a Miss America theme, with old murals of women in old-time bathing suits gracing the walls.

 Outdoors, the Miss America history continues with photos on display along the exterior wall, highlighting each decade from 1921 to 2000.

 The Sheraton is not the only venue to have Miss America history, though.